The Hand That Rocks the Cradle (1992 film): Plot

-Saddened by these events, Claire begins to grow increasingly suspicious of "Peyton", and suggests the family take a vacation without her.
-Mrs. Mott overhears this conversation, and boobytraps the greenhouse, hoping to kill Claire.
-However, Claire doesn't go into the greenhouse immediately, but first goes into town to pick up some seedlings.
-Meanwhile, Marlene discovers Mrs. Mott’s true identity via a real estate listing of the Motts' residence.
-Marlene arrives at the Bartels' home, where Mrs. Mott lures her into the greenhouse and sets off her trap, collapsing the glass ceiling and killing Marlene.
-Claire returns and discovers Marlene's body, triggering an asthma attack.
-Claire attempts to use her inhalers, but finds they have all been emptied, resulting in her being hospitalized.
+Saddened by these events, Claire begins to grow increasingly suspicious of Peyton, and suggests the family take a vacation without her.
+Peyton overhears this conversation, and boobytraps the greenhouse, hoping to kill Claire.
+Meanwhile, Marlene discovers Peyton's true identity via a real estate listing of the Motts' residence.
+Marlene arrives at the Bartels' home, where Mrs. Mott lures her into the greenhouse and sets off her trap, collapsing the glass ceiling and killing her.
+Afterward, Peyton empties all of Claire's inhalers, then leaves the house with Joey.
+Claire returns and, upon discovering Marlene's body, has an asthma attack.
+With her inhalers emptied, she barely manages to call 9-1-1 before collapsing, resulting in her being hospitalized.

-Mrs. Mott unsuccessfully attempts to seduce Michael while Claire is in the hospital.
-After Claire is discharged, she visits Marlene's office and also uncovers the truth about Mrs. Mott upon visiting the Motts' house.
-Enraged, Claire returns home and punches Mrs. Mott in the face before revealing the truth to Michael.
-The couple immediately fire her and order her to leave their home.
-Fearing for their safety, they plan to spend the night in a hotel.
+Michael is distraught at Claire's hospitalization and Marlene's death, but manages to resist Peyton when she attempts to seduce him.
+After Claire is discharged, she visits Marlene's office and also uncovers the truth about Peyton.
+Enraged, Claire returns home and punches Peyton in the face before revealing the truth to Michael.
+The Bartels immediately fire her, and fearing for their safety, they plan to spend the night in a hotel.

-As the Bartels prepare to leave, Mrs. Mott breaks into the home and attacks Michael with a shovel, pushing him down the basement stairs and breaking his legs.
-She then attempts to fulfill her true goal: taking the children for herself.
-After witnessing Mrs. Mott attack Claire, Emma turns against her and locks her in the upstairs nursery.
-Mrs. Mott escapes and finds Solomon in the attic, aiding in the children's escape.
-Mrs. Mott attempts to kill Claire, apparently triggering another asthma attack.
-Mrs. Mott mocks her before attempting to take Joey, but Claire, having faked the attack, lunges at Mrs. Mott when Solomon momentarily distracts her.
-Claire pushes Mrs. Mott out the attic window, fatally impaling her on the picket fence below.
+As the Bartels prepare to leave, Peyton breaks into the home and attacks Michael with a shovel, pushing him down the basement stairs and breaking his legs.
+She then attempts to fulfill her true goal: taking Emma and Joey for herself.
+After witnessing Peyton attack Claire, Emma turns against her and locks her in the upstairs nursery.
+She escapes and finds Solomon in the attic, aiding in the children's escape.
+Peyton attempts to kill Claire, apparently triggering another asthma attack, but Claire, having faked the attack, lunges at Peyton when Solomon momentarily distracts her.
+Claire pushes Peyton out the attic window, fatally impaling her on the picket fence below.
 Touched at how Solomon risked his life to protect her family, Claire welcomes him back, and they all leave the attic to help Michael as the police and paramedics arrive.